Our Complete Guide to Instagram

-Teens can create stories with photos and videos that will post to the post to the top of your followers’ feeds.
+Teens can create stories with photos and videos that will post to the top of your followers’ feeds.
 You can tag your friends, initiate a poll, and ask questions.
 These Insta Stories disappear within 24 hours.

-Teens use the direct messaging feature to share photos amongst a smaller group of friends.
+Teens use the direct messaging feature to communicate individually and with a small group of friends.

 What Parents Should Know